485 Madison Avenue (at 52nd Street)

 Dear Members and Supporters:

-With your collaboration in 2020, the Chamber hosted an extraordinary series of webinars – touching upon themes such as agribusiness, trade, technology, philanthropy, diversity and inclusion, real estate, tax, monetary policy, and geopolitics, just to name a few.
+With your collaboration in 2020 and 2021, the Chamber has hosted an extraordinary series of webinars – touching upon themes such as agribusiness, trade, technology, philanthropy, diversity and inclusion, real estate, tax, monetary policy, and geopolitics, just to name a few.

 As we continue to navigate the COVID-19 pandemic, we remain committed to ensuring the health and safety of our constituents.
-While we are hopeful that the vaccines restore health, safety, and togetherness in 2021, the risks associated with returning to in-person events preclude us from doing so until mid-2021, at the earliest.
-For now, our office remains closed and we continue to conduct business virtually, serving you and upholding our mission through online platforms and connectivity.
+While the vaccines have helped restore health and safety to a certain degree, the Delta variant poses new risks and precludes us from fully reopening.
+For now, we continue to conduct business virtually, serving you and upholding our mission through online platforms and connectivity.
 Parallel to this, we are hosting limited in-person / hybrid meetings, adhering to all state and federal guidelines.

 We invite you to engage with fellow members and stay abreast of the topics relevant to the Brazilian-American business community through our virtual programs.
 Please check our calendar of events for upcoming webinars.

 Our staff is available during regular office hours to respond remotely to your e-mails and phone calls.
 For general inquiries, please e-mail firstname.lastname@example.org.